abhishekdahiya1/CA-1-Assignment/README.md

 Bello, S.A., Oyedele, L.O., Akinade, O.O., Bilal, M., Delgado, J.M.D., Akanbi, L.A., Ajayi, A.O. and Owolabi, H.A., 2021.
 Cloud computing in construction industry: Use cases, benefits and challenges.
 Automation in Construction, 122, p.103441.

+Muhammad, N.B. and Bazzi, M., 2022, March.
+Advances in Cloud Computing: Security Issues and Challenges in the Cloud.
+In 2022 5th International Conference on Information and Computer Technologies (ICICT) (pp. 110-116).
+IEEE.

+Zoho, 2022.
+It management suite for all your business needs, Zoho.
+Available at: https://www.zoho.com/it-management/ (Accessed: December 5, 2022).

+Zoho, 2022.
+What is paas? understanding platform as a Service (paas): Free cloud-based paas software - zoho creator, Zoho.
+Available at: https://www.zoho.com/creator/paas/ (Accessed: December 5, 2022).